 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund and the Enterprise Fund.
 All annual appropriations lapse at fiscal year-end.
 Project ordinances are adopted for the Capital Project Funds.
+The enterprise fund projects are consolidated with their respective operating fund for reporting purposes.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the departmental level for all annually budgeted funds and at the project level for the multi-year funds.
 The Budget Officer is authorized by the budget ordinance to transfer appropriations between departments within a fund; however, any revisions that alter total expenditures of any fund must be approved by the governing board.
 During the year, several amendments to the original budget were necessary.
 The budget ordinance must be adopted by July 1 of the fiscal year or the governing board must adopt an interim budget that covers the time until annual ordinance can be adopted.